Fo Guang University

 Fo Guang University (FGU; 佛光大學; lit.
 Buddha's Light University) is a private university in Linmei Village, Jiaoxi Township, Yilan County, Taiwan.
 It was founded by the Chinese Mahāyāna Buddhist monastic order Fo Guang Shan in 2000 and as such represents the culmination of education efforts of the order that started in 1963 with establishing Chinese Buddhist Research Institute at Fo Guang Shan.

 A gradual approach was adopted in developing the campus as a part of a plan for the overall area.
 The Ministry of Education granted approval on July 20, 2000, and the school formally opened in September that year.
 The Schools of Humanities and Sociology were the first to be founded during the initial phase of establishment.
 By introducing the undergraduate and postgraduate level of education, Fo Guang University is gradually developing into a full-rounded university.
 Currently, it comprises the College of Arts and Humanities, College of Social Sciences and Management, College of Technology, and College of Buddhist Studies.
 All programs are taught in Mandarin Chinese, with the exception of the MA program in Buddhist Studies, which has both Chinese and English tracks.
-A new Center for Buddhist Studies will open in early 2013.
-As of 2012-2013 academic year, its total enrollment is 3,400 students, including undergraduate and graduate students.
+As of the 2012-2013 academic year, its total enrollment is 3,400 students, including undergraduate and graduate students.
 The university library holds more than 253,000 volumes.